 Sexual orientation refers to a person’s emotional, romantic, or sexual attraction to other people.
 Examples of sexual orientations include gay, straight, bisexual, and asexual.
 Gender identity, on the other hand, refers to a person’s sense of their own gender, which may or may not align with the sex they were assigned at birth.
 Some examples of gender identity include man, woman, non-binary, and transgender.

 One of the most frequent misunderstandings I hear from parents, and strangers, is the assumption that gender identity is sexual—probably because many of us were raised to use sex and gender as synonyms.
 Gender develops and is understood by preschool and has nothing to do with who a person loves.
-You can learn more about Understanding Gender at my next webinar here.

 2. Gatekeeping their child’s transness